open-mv-sandbox/dacti/docs/daicon.md

 When you use daicon containers for your format, you need to randomly generate a UUID to identify your format with.
 It is recommended that you pick a unique extension for your file.

 You should then define which interfaces, and their minimum versions, your format **requires**.
-These interfaces can be re-used between different formats, in fact, the use of standard interfaces is recommended.
+These interfaces can be re-used between different formats, in fact, standardizing interfaces separately is recommended.

 ### Updating a Format